agsight

 Farmers frequently express frustration with high costs, inaccurate data, and friction during onboarding, while others expressed delight on unique features like smoke taint analyses and a focus on small producers.

-Defining my audience
+defining my audience

 I dove deep into the behavioral data of farmers to understand them better by defining 3 archetypes representative of specialty crop farmers and mapped them to their respective jobs-to-be-done.